yarkqub/my_kiosk/readme.md

 ✅ Delete the subcategory from the products

-✅ Fix cashier select item that have subcategory

 ✅ Edit selected product

 * Add back button at cashier?

-* Fix bug select items in first layer subcategory

 * Fix code finder for cashier